datee/Unrealhx4Haxedevelop/README.md

 ## Some things to know :
 Even though Unreal.hx enables you to code in Haxe, you still NEED to know and understand how Unreal Engine 4 works.
 This is because the API and functions are still the same as in C++.
 If you are unfamiliar with the Unreal Engine 4 API and workflow there is a lot of information available from Epic Games here : **[Unreal Engine 4 Documentation](https://docs.unrealengine.com/latest/INT/)**

+## Working with Unreal.hx
+In your project root you will have a folder called "haxe".
+Within this you will find two folders; **Static** and **Scripts**.

+**Static**
+This is your "normal" Haxe code that will build with the normal "Build UE4 Project" option.
+This code is staticly compiled to c++ and is available after you compile and launch the editor, or the Editor hotloads the c++ output.

+**Scripts**
+In this folder you can put all the Haxe classes you want to compile using Unreal.hx Cppia.
+This means it will compile superfast and dynamicly reload while the UE4 Editor is open.
+This makes for a very speedy workflow and iterations.

+A note about Cppia scripts: They can extend and use Static code, but NOT the other way around.
+Also; due to an issue with Hxcpp you cannot call "super()" from a cppia class that extends a static code.
+It will crash.